nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Below is a guided example for displaying statistics:<br>

 Start Warenager.
-Suppose you want to display source statistics.<br>
+Suppose you want to display source statistics.
+After the input, you should notice that the title in the statistics window as highlighted corresponds to the type of statistics shown.<br>
 The valid statistics input would be `stats st/source`.

 **Before input**: